bitextor/monocleaner/README.md

   * `output`: Output tab-separated text file adding monocleaner score.
 When omitted output will be written to stdout.
 * Optional arguments:
   * `--score_only`: Only output one column which is the monocleaner score (default: False)
+  * `--add_lang_ident`: Add another column with the identified language if it's not disabled.
   * `--disable_hardrules`: Disables the hardrules filtering (only monocleaner fluency scoring is applied) (default: False)
   * `--disable_minimal_length` : Don't apply minimal length rule (default: False).
 * Logging: